LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ###Aspect

-Now you will create an Aspect dataset.
+Now you will create an Aspect data set.
 Aspect measures which cardinal direction the terrain in each pixel is facing (north facing vs. south facing etc.)

 1. In Processing Toolbox Search box type **Aspect**>Choose **GDAL Aspect**
 2. Input Layer **Lab7**